 The War of 1812

-On May 12, 1784, the United States and Great Britain exchanged ratified copies of the Treaty of Paris in the French capital where it had been negotiated.
+On May 12, 1784, the United States and Great Britain exchanged ratified copies of the Treaty of Paris in the French capital, where it had been negotiated.
 The American Revolutionary War had officially come to a close.

 By the turn of the century, Great Britain was again at war, this time with France, their longtime rival that had backed the Americans during the Revolution.
 Despite President Thomas Jefferson's care to maintain a sense of neutrality, both sides worried that American merchants were shipping supplies to the other.
 With this in mind, the British and French navies began stopping and searching American ships.

 For over two years, war raged across the nation from upstate New York to then Spanish-held Florida.
 American forces tried and failed to invade British Canada.
-Both sides and their Native American allies clashed in parts of the modern Midwest like Indiana and Michigan.
-Americans won major naval battles on the Great Lakes but were faced with a massive British blockade on the Atlantic Coast.
+Both sides and their Native American allies clashed in parts of the modern Midwest, like Indiana and Michigan.
+Americans won major naval battles on the Great Lakes but faced a massive British blockade on the Atlantic Coast.
 The legendary USS Constitution saw action on the high seas.

-In August of 1814, the British launched their Chesapeake Invasion, striking the United States as its core.
+In August 1814, the British launched their Chesapeake Invasion, striking the United States as its core.
 British troops marched on Washington and burned the White House and the Capitol building.
 Only a sudden rain overnight quenched the flames and saved both buildings from total destruction.

 Making the Flag